 The magic of Christmas with children

 There is nothing like viewing the magic of Christmas through a child’s eyes.
 Every parent lives to see their children happy.
 Santa, snow, presents – everything Christmas brings, results in excited little squeals from your children like nothing else.
 And being a parent to young kids returns a bit of that Christmas magic from your own youth that had dissipated a little as you got a little older and a lot more jaded.
-Papa Ginge and I regularly re-watch this video we made last Christmas as Arlo’s reaction (‘he’s been, he’s been’) warms our black-hearted souls like nothing else.
+Papa Ginge and I regularly re-watch a video we made last Christmas as Arlo’s reaction (‘he’s been, he’s been’) warms our black-hearted souls like nothing else.
 My kids have only just begun to ‘get it’ and I’m already dreading the day they no longer believe.
 It is wonderful, and one of the best things about having kids.

 But, like with many aspects of parenthood, when it comes to Christmas, I wonder why I ever complained about it being busy and stressful pre-kids.
 Like with being sick, pre-kids you got to lay and watch movies, sleep when you needed to and rest without having to do night feeds, breastfeeds, toddler nappies and meals.
 What was I complaining about in the past?!
 I used to think Christmas was busy.
 I used to find it a little stressful trying to find the perfect present for everyone, juggle my budget and fit in all the shopping around Christmas festivities and nights out.
 Now, that sounds like a goddamn holiday.